Resources

 When you’re building your app, you must’ve foreseen your target audience or who you’re building the app for.
 Behavioral data is extremely critical in today’s data-driven marketing.

-Smart Tip
+Pro Tip

-Figure out what’s been working for you and double-down on your retention efforts.
+Figure out what’s been working for you and double down on your retention efforts.

 3. Segment users based on intent

-Start segmenting your user base based on their intent with your app.
-Save your predictions as campaign objectives and Smartech will automatically create 3 micro-segments for you: users most likely, moderately likely, and least-likely in order to meet your campaign objective.
-Like any segment in Smartech, these intent based segments are used for targeted user journeys and campaigns.
+Save your predictions as campaign objectives, and Netcore will automatically create 3 micro-segments for you: users most likely, moderately likely, and least likely in order to meet your campaign objective.

 For example: You’d want to put in more retention efforts to retain a segment of users that are completely dormant and are most likely to uninstall your app as opposed to the segment of users that are hyperactive and are least likely to uninstall your app.
-Sending contextual messages to the right segment will improve your retention rates.
+Sending contextual messages through real-time notifications to the right segment will improve your retention rates.

 4. A/B test your push notifications

-As a data-driven marketer let the data support and guide your marketing decisions.
+As a data-driven marketer, let the data support and guide your marketing decisions.
 Send different variants of your push notifications to different user segments over time to gauge which variant is positively improving your app engagement and is able to quickly get your users to their “aha!” moment.

 1. Type of Notification – Plain or Rich Push